State & Federal Programs

 - Reading, Mathematics

 State Compensatory Education

 The goal of state compensatory education is to reduce any disparity in performance on assessment instruments administered under Subchapter B, Chapter 39, or disparity in the rates of high school completion between students at risk of dropping out of school and all other district students ( Section 29.081, Texas Education Code ).

-The Office of Federal and State Programs at La Porte ISD manages several federal programs in collaboration with district personnel, campus administrators and teachers.
+The Office of Research and Accountability at La Porte ISD manages several federal programs in collaboration with district personnel, campus administrators and teachers.
 Funding for these programs is authorized by the Every Student Succeeds Act (ESSA) of 2015 and the Strengthening CTE for the 21st Century Act (Perkins V).
 The funding flows from the U.S. Department of Education through the Texas Education Agency.